tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/threading_and_queues.md

 ## Coordinator

-The `Coordinator` class helps multiple threads stop together.
+The @{tf.train.Coordinator} class manages background threads in a TensorFlow program and helps multiple threads stop together.

 Its key methods are:

-* @{tf.train.Coordinator.should_stop}: returns True if the threads should stop.
+* @{tf.train.Coordinator.should_stop}: returns `True` if the threads should stop.
 * @{tf.train.Coordinator.request_stop}: requests that threads should stop.
 * @{tf.train.Coordinator.join}: waits until the specified threads have stopped.